This article will share how I cheaply transfer money abroad using an app & website called Wise (formerly TransferWise).

-Here are some scenarios where you might want to transfer or receive money abroad:
+Here are some scenarios where you might want to transfer or receive money abroad.
+I will be using examples for Malaysia throughout this article:

 |Sending money to family members who are living overseas||If you work overseas and want to send money home|